damien-meere/interactive_frontend_milestone/README.md

 ### Acknowledgements
 [Intro.js](https://introjs.com/) is an open-source utility the facilitates a step-by-step guide through a site.
 In this case, the utility is employed to guide first time users through the various charts, and provide a brief description of the chart context.

+[EMailJS](https://www.emailjs.com/) is an online service that facilitates the transmission of user-submitted information to a specified email account.
+Within this site, this service faciliates the transmission of user requests from the Contact page to a Gmail account.

 ### Content
 All data contained within this site is mocked up, so as to give a view of data visualisation.
 This dashboard will be presented internally within BT Ireland with the